Healthy Homes Assessment Napier

 Insulation Napier

-Insulation for underfloor and ceilings is a requirement to all rental houses from 1 July 2019.
-All landlords and property managers should make sure that the insulation meets this new standard.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space might require to be replaced or replaced.
+Insulation for underfloor and ceilings is mandatory on all rental houses as of July 1st, 2019.
+All landlords and property managers must make sure that the insulation meets the new standard.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might require to be filled with or replaced.

-The "R" stands for thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" signifies thermal resistance, and is a measure of how well the insulation can withstand heat flow.
+The more high the R-value, better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3